zrafa/xinu-avr/README.md

 ## Xinu OS for AVR atmega328p

+Current Xinu versions are designed for ARM, MIPS and x86 architectures .
+The hardware differences between those and the ultra small AVR microcontroller required substantial changes to some low-level structure of Xinu, mainly using the FLASH memory in the AVR MCU for keeping several read only data structures previously in RAM.
-This MCU has just 2KB of SRAM, 32KB of Flash memory, and 1KB of EEPROM, so the work in progress is stimulating and very fun for lovers of embedded systems development and operating system internals.

-This port of Xinu fits in 17KB of FLASH and 0.9KB of RAM, so there are still room (SRAM and FLASH) available for developing an embedded system solution, programming concurrent processes under a real operating system.
-For example, using an Arduino hardware board.
+This MCU has just 2KB of SRAM, 32KB of FLASH memory, and 1KB of EEPROM.
+The Xinu version for AVR fits in 17KB of FLASH and 0.9KB of RAM, so there are still room (SRAM and FLASH) available for the developing  of an embedded system, using  a real operating system and an inexpensive hardware (like bare MCUs or any board of the tons of Arduinos that you will find around).

+So this project might be stimulating and very fun for lovers of embedded systems development and operating system internals.

+Most of the Xinu kernel has been ported in this work in progress.
+For an interesting exercise the Xinu shell for user interface and several programs and UNIX-like utilities are provided as well.

 Xinu is easy of understand, so a developer can obtain a copy of the system to examine, modify, instrument, measure, extend, or transport it to another architecture.

 ## Douglas Comer